openhab/org.openhab.binding.zwave/doc/leviton/vrcs4_0_0.md

 ### Group 1: Group 1

 Button 1
-First (top) button on controller.
-Can be associated with up to 32 devices.
+<p&gtFirst (top) button on controller.
+Can be associated with up to 32 devices.</p&gt

 Association group 1 supports 32 nodes.

 ### Group 2: Group 2

 Button 2
-Second button on controller.
-Can be associated with up to 32 devices.
+<p&gtSecond button on controller.
+Can be associated with up to 32 devices.</p&gt

 Association group 2 supports 32 nodes.

 ### Group 3: Group 3

 Button 3
-Third button on controller.
-Can be associated with up to 32 devices.
+<p&gtThird button on controller.
+Can be associated with up to 32 devices.</p&gt

 Association group 3 supports 32 nodes.

 ### Group 4: Group 4

 Button 4
-Fourth button on controller.
-Can be associated with up to 32 devices.
+<p&gtFourth button on controller.
+Can be associated with up to 32 devices.</p&gt

 Association group 4 supports 32 nodes.